PostgreSQL, Blog

 Connection to Server Failed: Connection Refused

-This error message appears when the PostgreSQL server does not respond to a network connection attempt (in fact, it’s the mirror to the previous error when connecting via the network and not a local socket).
+The "postgres connection refused" error message appears when the PostgreSQL server does not respond to a network connection attempt (in fact, it’s the mirror to the previous error when connecting via the network and not a local socket).
 It can occur if the server is not running, it is listening on a different port than the one being connected to, or network issues are preventing the connection.

 To ensure that PostgreSQL is listening on all interfaces, listen_addresses should be set to *.
 If this and the port are what you expect, then it’s possible that either a firewall or network element is blocking your connection (maybe the server is on a private network), or you have the hostname wrong.